yunjindev/misc-projects/blog-post-full/readme.md

-# Bringing new idea together - BLOG
+# Bringing new ideas together
+testing how some things interact with each other

 ## This wont be an official posted project but something I can mark down as progress.